jackdewinter/pymarkdown/issues.md

 ## Priority 2 - Like To Solve Before Initial

-- documentation for developers

 - pragma tests need to remove `disable_consistency_checks=True`

-- yaml support for front-matter
-  - if front matter is found to be disqualified, send error?

 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi
   - leading_text_index - verify_line_and... ~715